Author Archives: Indiana Bail Bonds

 Failure To Show Up On Your Court Dates Results in Serious Consequences

 After you are arrested and post bond, one of the agreements between you and the judge and court is that in order to regain your freedom, you must show up at the scheduled court date for punishment of the crime you committed that got you arrested.
 If you have missed court in the state of Indiana, a judge can issue a bench warrant, where police can arrest you and jails can hold you without bail until your court date.
 Sometimes, you are allowed to post a bond at a higher fee.
-If you have been issued a bench warrant and need bond guidance, Indiana Bail Bonds can help if you have missed your court date in Avon and Indianapolis, IN.
+If you have been issued a bench warrant and need bond guidance, Indiana Bail Bonds can help if you have missed your court date in Indianapolis, IN.
 Call us at 317-423-9300.

 Consequences of Failure to Appear at Court